direwolves-2020/week5/README.md

 npm install html-webpack-plugin html-loader --save-dev
 ```

-And then update the webpack configuration with the following
+And then update the webpack configuration to the following

 ```javascript
 const HtmlWebPackPlugin = require("html-webpack-plugin");